 Simultaneously, the OCA developed the Asian Martial Arts Games, held for the first time in 2009 in Bangkok, Thailand.

-The 4th AIMAG will take place in Incheon, Korea, in 2013 as a test event for the 17th Asian Games in 2014.
+The 4th Asian Indoor & Martial Arts Games will take place in Incheon, Korea from 29 June to 6 July, 2013, as a test event for the 17th Asian Games in 2014.
 IFMA and its Asian continental association FAMA, along with the Korean National Muaythai Federation, are all working hard in preparation for an uplifting sporting experience.